35분 분량2026년 6월 업데이트

 Gender separation is the norm.
 The vast majority of onsen have separate bathing areas for men (男, otoko) and women (女, onna).
 Look for the kanji on the entrance curtain (noren).
 Blue or dark-colored curtains typically indicate the men's side; red or warm-colored curtains indicate the women's.
 Some onsen swap sides daily so guests can experience both facilities.

 Bring your own towel — or buy one.
 Most ryokans provide a small towel (tenugui) and a bath towel.
-Public onsen and day-use facilities usually don't — you'll either need to bring one or rent/buy one at the front desk (typically ¥200–¥300).
+Public onsen and day-use facilities usually don't — you'll either need to bring one or rent/buy one at the front desk (typically ¥200–¥300, with Dogo Onsen renting at ¥100–¥300 as a public benchmark) .
+That towel gap is really just one symptom of the inn-versus-water distinction behind all of it — a staffed inn provisions you, a public bath usually doesn't.
 The small tenugui is the only towel you take into the bathing area.

 No swimsuits.
 Period.
 Wearing a swimsuit in a traditional onsen marks you instantly as someone who doesn't know the rules, and in most facilities it's explicitly prohibited.
 The sole exception is mixed-gender baths (discussed below) at some resort-style hotels.